SEASONAL FLOWER SUBSCRIPTION

 Subscriptions can be paid by spring, summer, or dahlia season, or by monthly auto-withdraws with the link below.
 The auto-draw option will keep the flowers coming for the entire growing season and can be stopped at any time.

 Weekly subscription: Large bouquet full of vibrant blooms from the garden.
 These bouquets are hand tied, and in a Kraft paper sleeve.
 Perfect for the flower loving person, or to adorn business entrances.
 Pick up is at the flower stand or delivered in the Black Mountain. $75 a month

 Bi-monthly: Same large bouquet full of vibrant blooms twice a month. $40 a month

 Monthly: Same large bouquet for $20 a month

 Bucket subscription: Would you rather make your own arrangements?
 Then this is the deal for you.
-5 gallon bucket full of fresh seasonal blooms and greenery.
+A bucket full of fresh seasonal blooms and greenery.
 2x a month. $120

 Poppies, July 2017.

 bloom will design brides and bridesmaid bouquets, boutonnieres, table centerpieces, small arches and focals.
 When possible, flowers grown on the farm will be used.
 If flowers are not available on the farm, or it is off season, bloom will purchase flowers from a trusted distributor.
 Pricing varies depending on pieces ordered, flower variety and availability.
 For the DIY bride, buckets of flowers can be purchased.
 Please contact bloom for a free 1 hour consult.